1. About this page

-This environmental and social (E&S) Briefing Note is designed to help fund managers quickly familiarise themselves with key issues that they may encounter when investing in companies intending to lease or acquire land.
+This page is designed to help fund managers quickly familiarise themselves with key issues that they may encounter when investing in companies intending to lease or acquire land.
 It includes guidance on land acquisition, involuntary resettlement and economic displacement, as well as related issues such a human rights, food security, land tenure, governance and corruption associated with land acquisition.
 It is not intended to be a detailed technical guidance document.

 In recent years there has been a significant increase in the attention given to investments that acquire rights over the use of land in emerging markets.
 The focus of attention has been primarily on agribusiness and plantation investments but any investment that acquires land rights at scale, or which affects the livelihoods of prior land users needs to consider impacts on local communities and individuals whether or not they have formal title to the land.